Regateiro/ATBCrafter/README.md

 Line 2 tells the application to start the craft by hitting the "Begin Synthesis" button.

-Lines 3 to 6 tells the application to use various crafting buffs in order (Comfort Zone, Inner Quiet, Waste Not, Steady Hand II).
+Lines 3 to 5 tells the application to use various crafting buffs in order (Comfort Zone, Inner Quiet, Waste Not).
 Lines 4 and 5 have the "-trick" option, stating that "Tricks of the Trade" can be used before these actions if the quality is good or excellent.

-Lines 7 to 11 are all "Hasty Touch" action executions.
+Lines 6 to 10 are all "Hasty Touch" action executions.
 If no good or excellent quality occurs at this point, the "Hasty Touch" on line 11 will be upgraded to a "Basic Touch" due to the 21 spare CP (it isn't saved for the "Hasty Touch" on line 14 because there are more "-trick" options on actions before it on lines 12 and 13, which can generate more spare CP).
 Otherwise, the first "Hasty Touch" that lands on a good or excellent quality will be upgraded.
 If "Tricks of the Trade" actions were used on lines 4 or 5, then more "Hasty Touch" actions will be upgraded.

-Lines 12 and 13 execute a couple more crafting buffs (Manipulation and Steady Hand II), which also allows for extra "Tricks of the Trade" to be used.
-If it is, then the "Hasty Touch" on line 14 is upgraded.
+Lines 11 executes the crafting buff "Manipulation", which also allows for extra "Tricks of the Trade" to be used.
+If it is, then the "Hasty Touch" on line 12 is upgraded.

-Line 15 checks for the crafting quality.
-If it is excellent at this point, then nothing is done and the execution jumps directly to line 22 after the corresponding '/endif' on line 21, executing the "Byregot's Blessing" with the excellent crafting quality, followed by the "Careful Synthesis II" on lines 23 and 24.
+Line 13 checks for the crafting quality.
+If it is excellent at this point, then nothing is done and the execution jumps directly to line 20 after the corresponding '/endif' on line 19, executing the "Byregot's Blessing" with the excellent crafting quality, followed by the "Careful Synthesis II" on lines 21 and 22.

-However, if the quality is not excellent then the execution continues after the '/else' command on line 16.
-Line 17 executes the "Great Strides" buff and line 18 checks for the crafting quality again.
-If the quality is normal, then line 19 is executed performing the "Innovation" buff action and the execution branches are then closed.
-If the quality is not normal, then it has to be good or excellent, so line 19 is skipped and the execution proceeds to lines 22, 23 and 24 after the execution branches are closed.
+However, if the quality is not excellent then the execution continues after the '/else' command on line 14.
+Line 15 executes the "Great Strides" buff and line 16 checks for the crafting quality again.
+If the quality is normal, then line 17 is executed performing the "Innovation" buff action and the execution branches are then closed.
+If the quality is not normal, then it has to be good or excellent, so line 17 is skipped and the execution proceeds to lines 20, 21 and 22 after the execution branches are closed.
 Identation was added to the macro to make it clearer which actions are inside which branching execution path.

 The application then returns to the start of the macro to restart the process if necessary.